Deseteral/resistere/README.md

 # resistere

-This project provides a Raspberry Pi-based controller designed to dynamically adjust the charging current for Tesla vehicles.
+`resistere` is a solution for dynamic power management that adjusts charge rate of Tesla vehicles based on the PV production surplus.

-It aims to maximize the use of solar energy by ensuring the car charges only from PV production surplus.
+It aims to maximize the use of solar energy, while charging as fast as possible.

-## 🪫 Controller logic
+## 🔋 Controller logic

 Core of processing logic is contained in `internal/controller.go` module.
-Following diagram presents simplified cycle flow.
+Following diagram presents simplified cycle flow:

 ```
 ┌───────────────┐             ┌───────────────┐        ┌ ─ ─ ─ ─ ─ ─ ─ ┐      ┌───────────────┐